 - the nuchal lines

 - the external occipital protuberance

 - the mastoid processes of the temporal bones

+- the temporal lines

 - the supraorbital tori

-- the masseteric tuberosities of the mandible with gonial eversion bilaterally
+- the masseteric tuberosities of the mandible

-- the supramastoidal crests
+- the supramastoidal crest

 There is a broad ascending mandibular ramus.
-The nasion is smooth, and the supraorbital margins are blunted.
-The inferior border of the mandible is somewhat square.
+The nasion is somewhat rough, and the supraorbital margins are blunted.
+The inferior border of the mandible is square.